SunstoneStrategies/chargingusforward/README.md

 To add a new location, add a new object to the `locations.ts` file with the appropriate coordinates, type, and content.

+# Deployment

+To deploy the project, run `npm run deploy` to build and deploy the project to the `gh-pages` branch.
+GitHub pages will then automatically serve the project from https://sunstonestrategies.github.io/chargingusforward/.

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).